LIVE COURSES

 There are three ways to sign up for the SAT:

-The SAT costs $46.00 or $60 (with essay) + a $29 late fee if you register after the registration deadline.
+The SAT costs $60.00 + a $29 late fee if you register after the registration deadline.
 For more SAT-related fees, click on the following link: http://collegeboard.com/student/testing/sat/calenfees/fees

-The scores are usually mailed out 4-6 weeks after you take the test.
+The scores are usually released 1-2 weeks after you take the test.
 You may also look up your scores online through the College Board website two weeks after your exam at www.collegeboard.org.

 On the day of your test if you want to cancel your score during or after finishing your exam, you should ask the test supervisor for a “Request to Cancel Test Scores” form.
 You can submit the completed form immediately at the testing center.
 You can also think about it for a day or two before mailing it to College Board.
 However, College Board must receive your request form no later than 11:59 pm (Eastern Time) the Wednesday after the test.
 You must include the test date, test center number, name of the test you are cancelling, your name, address, sex, birth date, social security number, registration number, and your signature.
 You must label your request “Attention: SAT Score Cancellation” and send it via one of the following methods: